rackerlabs/design-system/_component_design/toggle.md

 ## Best practices

-Consider the following best practices when you construct a toggle.
+Consider the following best practices when you construct a toggle:

 - A toggle set must include a minimum of two view options.
 - Do not provide more than five view options in a toggle set.
 - The user can select only one view option at a time.
 - One view option must always be selected.
-- Any of the view options can be configured as the default option.
+- You can configure any of the view options as the default option.
-- Because text is not paired with the icon in a toggle, use tooltips to reveal what each option does.
+- Because a toggle does not pair the text with the icon, use tooltips to reveal what each option does.

 {% endcolumn %}